corsairmarks/enable_all_species_traits_for_leaders/mod/README.md

 * 1.4.1 Minor bugfixes
     * Existing leaders now get a once-per-trait, independent chance for gaining (latent) Psionic or Brainslugged (rather than excluding these traits)
     * Properly restrict trait changes to the _exact_ species that was modified
-* 1.5.0 Mark as compatible for Stellaris 3.1.* "Lem"
+* 1.5.0 Mark as compatible for Stellaris 3.1.* "Lem" - no script changes

 ## Source Code